anataliocs/prediction-market-dapp-example/README.md

 ## `_fillMakerOrder`

 Fills a maker order.
-In doing so, validates it is marketable with a supplied taker order, derives the pre/post matching operation and charges fees.
+Marketable with a supplied taker order, derives the pre/post matching operation and charges fees.

 Requirements: